-The most unique thing about Pressidium is that all of their plans use high-availability architecture.
-If you go to their landing page, you’ll see this brought up a lot because it is one of the biggest differentiating features.
-So — what does that mean?
+The most unique thing about Pressidium is all of their plans use high-availability architecture.
+If you go to their landing page, you’ll see this brought up a lot because it’s one of the biggest differentiating features.
+So, what does that mean?

 Beyond reduced downtime, there are also some other potential benefits to this approach:

-- Load balancing — you can distribute visitors between different nodes which helps your site perform well under stress.
+- Load balancing — you can distribute visitors between different nodes, which helps your site to perform well under stress.

 - Horizontal scaling — you can also add more nodes if needed, which is called horizontal scaling.
 If you only have a single version of your site, your only option to scale is to add more resources to that single version, which is called vertical scaling.

 All of Pressidium’s plans, even the cheapest ones, use this high-availability architecture.
 If you want to learn more, you can check out this blog post or Pressidium’s ebook on high-availability hosting

 All the Performance and Security Features You’d Expect

 Beyond the high-availability infrastructure I shared above, Pressidium offer all of the performance and security features you’d expect from a managed WordPress host.

 On the performance side, you get five different caching mechanisms to speed things up.
 The caching system itself uses Varnish as the building block, and also employs a custom ‘adaptive caching engine, which profiles your site’s traffic to enforce the most efficient caching rules’.
 I asked their support about this caching engine and my understanding is that it basically means Pressidium will automatically exclude logged-in users from seeing cached content, while still serving cached content to anonymous visitors.
 This helps to eliminate caching issues if you’re, say, running a membership site.